juancarlospaco/nim-firejail/README.md

 - Run `nim doc firejails.nim` for more Documentation.
 - Run `nim genDepend firejail.nim` for UML Graphics of internal code structure.
 - Run `nim c -r firejails.nim` for an Example.
-- This do Not run on JavaScript, `firejail` cant run on the browser.
 - Are you a Security Expert?, **Pull Requests welcome!**